-In this area of study students study the neural basis of memory and learning and examine factors that influence the learning of new behaviours and the storage and retention of information in memory.
+Students study the neural basis of memory and learning and examine factors that influence the learning of new behaviours and the storage and retention of information in memory.
 They consider the influence of biological, psychological and social factors on the fallibility of memory.

-Unit 4 How is wellbeing developed and maintained?
+Unit 4 - How is Wellbeing Developed and Maintained?